Dekkonot/rbx-dom/docs/binary.md

 ## Data Storage Notes

 ### Integer Transformations
-Some integers may be subject to a transformation to make them more compressable.
+Some integers may be subject to a transformation to make them more compressible.

 To transform an integer: if `x` greater than or equal to zero, transform it with `2 * x`.
 Otherwise, use `2 * |x| - 1`.
 In most compilers this is equivalent to `(x << 1) ^ (x >> 31)` for 32-bit integers.
 For 64-bit integers, the same format is used but with `63` instead of `31`.